mrblomblo/yt-dlp-usage-script/README.md

 ### Usage
 1. Run the script.
 2. Input the URL of the video or audio that you wish to download.
-3. Select either audio (mp3) with "a", video (mp4) with "v", or music (FLAC) with "m".
+3. Select either audio (mp3) with “a”, video (mp4) with “v”, or music (FLAC) with “m”.
 4. The script should now start downloading the video or audio.
-5. If you want to download more type "y", otherwise type "n".
+5. If you want to download more, type “y”, otherwise type “n”.
 6. If you wanted to download more, the script will restart, and you will be prompted for the URL.
 If you didn't want to download more, the script will shut down and the folder that your latest download type was will open.

 ## Features